Apartment Hunting

 Apartment Hunting is a 2000 Canadian romantic comedy film directed by Bill Robertson.
-Its soundtrack contains much of the recorded oeuvre of cult musician Mary Margaret O'Hara, who also appears in the film.
+Its soundtrack was the last full length album released by Mary Margaret O'Hara after her 1988 debut album Miss America (Mary Margaret O'Hara album).
+She also appears in the film.

 Premise

 Ben Riddick (Andrew Tarbet), an unhappily married journalist is forced to confront his feelings for his wife Sarah (Kari Matchett) when he is assigned by his employer to write a story about telephone personals services.